Skip to content

 • difficult and disrupted sleep

-It’s estimated that over half of all babies spit up and show signs of reflux.
+It’s estimated that over half of all babies spit up and show signs of reflux(1).

 Remember, some reflux-type symptoms can be normal.
-Reflux is caused by an immature muscle that holds contents in the stomach.
-All babies are born with this immature muscle.
+All babies are born with an immature esophageal sphincter.
 Eventually, that muscle will get stronger and will only open when a baby swallows.
 It will remain tightly closed at other times, keeping everything in the stomach where it belongs.

-1) Feed baby in an upright position.
-Keep the baby’s head higher than the stomach.
+1) Feed your baby in an upright position.
+Keep their head higher than their stomach.

 Why?
 Gravity can assist milk down the esophagus.

-2) Hold baby upright for 20-30 minutes after each feeding.
+2) Hold your baby upright for 20-30 minutes after each feeding.

 Why?
 Gravity can help keep milk down in the stomach until it begins to digest.